 Step 3: Configure and passing parameters into an HTTP request

 - Right, click on Object HTTP Request to edit this object.

 Also, you can passing a parameter into to API by set values Request Header

 You can use Graph API Explore of Facebook to get values of access_token.

 - Configure HTTP method

 - Configure Checkpoints of HTTP Request

-Set Status code is "200" in Checkpoints part.
+A set Status code is "200" in Checkpoints part.
 Checkpoints allow you to see whether the action was successful without having to manually check the result.
 Checkpoints are the means to validate the test a success or failure is determined by its checkpoints.
-Incase status code is 200 that mean test case is passed.
+In case status code is 200 that means test case is passed.